 In this week’s update to residents and families, I am deeply sad to report a further death of a resident after they had tested positive for COVID-19.
-This brings the total of people who have died in our homes to 19.

 Our deepest sympathies go out to their loved ones at this extremely distressing time and we continue to remember the other victims of this terrible disease.

 But we have not seen any new cases of COVID-19 among residents this week.
 We continue to do everything we can to prevent the transmission of the disease.
 We work closely with Public Health England and infection control teams at the hospital to ensure we operate to the highest standards.

 Today, the Office of National Statistics announced that there have been 8,314 deaths in care homes across the UK.

 This shocking death toll shows how we are part of a national crisis.

 Calculations, based on Palms Row Health Care’s additional costs for COVID-19 in the first month it has tackled the virus, indicate that the sector is spending an additional GBP38.6m a week in tackling the pandemic and caring for residents.

 While care homes are fighting for residents’ lives, we are being abandoned by the authorities who have for too long seen us as a Cinderella service.

 Councils are telling us they don’t have the funding to pass on the money needed to fight coronavirus.
 Providers are warning that unless beds are guaranteed in the medium-term we may see care homes close or have to lay off the staff that have shown such dedicated service during this national crisis.